Azure/acr/docs/preview/connected-registry/troubleshooting.md

 ## Symptoms

+* Unable to activate the connected registry.
+The connected registry container fails to start up due to the error `"Failed to activate the connected registry as it is already activated by another instance.
+Only one instance is supported at any time."`

+## Causes

+* There is already another instance of this connected registry deployed.
+There can only be one instance of a connected registry deployed at once.

+## Potential solutions

+### Deactivate the existing connected registry instance

+ If you would like to deactivate the existing instance of the connected registry, run the `az acr connected-registry deactivate` command using the [Azure CLI](https://learn.microsoft.com/cli/azure/acr/connected-registry?view=azure-cli-latest#az-acr-connected-registry-deactivate).
+Then redeploy the connected registry.

+### Create a new connected registry with a different name

+If you would like to preserve the existing instance of this connected registry, create a new connected registry with a different name to avoid the activation conflict.
+Run the `az acr connected-registry create` command using the [Azure CLI](https://learn.microsoft.com/cli/azure/acr/connected-registry?view=azure-cli-latest#az-acr-connected-registry-create) and deploy again using this new connected registry.

+## Symptoms

 * Unable to push or pull images to or from the connected registry.
 Client error is `Error response from daemon: Get https://<connected-registry-login-server-ip-or-dns>/v2/: http: server gave HTTP response to HTTPS client`

 ## Causes